 Eğirdir had a minimal track plan with a main track and a passing loop.
 The passenger building is a sturdy construction, quite sizeable, and the passengers are graced with wooden trainshed which survived until the end.
 A single track engine shed was provided as well, but located downhill from the station.
 It could only be reached by a long switchback on the mainline.
 Given the very low level of traffic, this surely was not an operational constraint.
 A small freight yard was next to the engine shed, but the two tracks were mostly used to stable the passenger cars.

 As of 2006, the building was abandoned and empty.

-This is a tentative track plan of the station towards the ends of service, in the 1980s.
-I finally could find photographic evidence of an 18m turntable.
+This is the track plan of the station towards the ends of service, in the 1980s.
+I was finally given photographic evidence of an 18m turntable.
 There is even a video of the turntable with a locomotive being turned, loco and tender divided and turned separately.